Lowell author & reporter Emma Palova completed The Lost Town, a third book in the Shifting Sands series on the last day of June.

 The story unravels as the greedy New York investors set their eyes on the undeveloped land at the Oxbow bend in the Kalamazoo River surrounded by sand dunes with much coveted white pines.

 Wily Oshea established the New York & Michigan Co. in 1836 to facilitate the development of Singapore.
 The investors envisioned that Singapore would rival Chicago and Milwaukee.
 With its humming mills, boarding houses, hotels, and general stores at the height of its prosperity, Singapore almost outshone Chicago.

 The name remains a mystery, as its famous counterpart island city in East Asia was only a fledgling town at the time.

 “The mysterious name inspired me to write this novel,” Palova said.

 According to one interpretation, the exotic name was used to honor the “singing sands” of the Lake Michigan shore.
 The shape of the grains and the moisture combine to make the sand sing or squeak when someone walks on it.

 Always on the hunt for stories and inspiration, Palova walked into the general store on Butler Street in downtown Saugatuck in the mid- 1990s.
-She picked up a book about Singapore and checked out the historic marker in front of the Saugatuck City Hall.
+She picked up a book about Singapore and checked out the historic marker in front of the Saugatuck Village Hall.